Skip to main content

 00:14:33:03 – 00:15:06:19

-So we have resilience there as well.
-And that concept today is so, so critical.
-And it’s really the ability to adapt and thrive when faced with challenges or setbacks.
-Lastly, acting fast without all of the information as hadn’t talked about before, we’re living in a time of a ton of information.
-Someone say, or a lot would say information overload, but we still are dealing with a ton of ambiguity and change.
+We have resilient there as well, and that concept today is so, so critical, and it’s really the ability to adapt and thrive when faced with challenges or setbacks.
+Lastly, acting fast without all of the information.
+As Hen talked about before, we’re living in a time of a ton of information.
+Many would say information overload.
+But we still are dealing with a ton of ambiguity and change.

 00:15:06:21 – 00:15:50:16

-So employees and learning cultures, they’re okay, making decisions without all of the perfect information in front of them or able to lead through ambiguity and make decisions, even if it puts them, makes them feel uncomfortable.
-All right.
-Thanks.
-Yeah.
-So we’re going to have a chat.
+Thanks Imogen.
+SSo, we’re going to have a chat.
 We’re going to have a chat now about the business impacts.
-And this is something that we see both through our work, but it’s also backed up by numerous studies that are embedded and active learning Culture is really the trigger or the catalyst for significant positive impacts to your business.
+And this is something that we see, both through our work, but it’s also backed up by numerous studies that are embedded and active learning culture.
+It’s really the trigger or the catalyst for significant positive impacts to your business.

 00:15:50:22 – 00:16:25:21

 And we’re going to focus on some of these now.
-So on the screen here, we’re going to go through these.
-So don’t worry about taking in all the information straight off, but you can see that the main business impacts here and whilst these can all be taken as individual and on their own merits, what I want to do with you today is take you through a view of how they will naturally build as you adopt an embedded learning culture within your organization and how you will achieve wins all the way along to gaining competitive advantage and successful realization of your business strategies.
+So on the screen here, we’re going to go through all these, so don’t worry about taking in all the information straight off.
+You can see the main business impacts here and whilst these can all be taken as individual and on their own merits, what I want to do with you today is take you through a view of how they will naturally build as you adopt an embedded learning culture within your organization and how you will achieve wins all the way along to gaining competitive advantage and successful realization of your business strategies.

 00:16:25:23 – 00:16:50:22